bnesposito/ExSamp/README.md

 ## Structure and folders

   - **R**: contains the functions of the package.
 All functions placed here will be imported when using “devtools::load\_all()”.
-Currently all functions are inside the R file sampling.
-This may change in the future.
+All functions related to modelling and computation are in the folder Sampling.
+All functions related to plots are in the folder Ploting.
   - **man**: documentation of the package.
 This is automatized through the package roxygen2.
   - **tests**: contains the tests of the package.
 Each R file is associated to a function in the package.
+  - **models**: contains multiple STAN models.
   - **docs**: additional documentation of the package manually generated.
   - **data**: contains data to be used in the examples of the package.